OGRECave/blender2ogre/ShapeAnimations.md

 Now you have three shapes to animate.

-Go into `Object Mode` by pressing tab and in the bottom you should see that the current frame is 1.
+Go into `Object Mode` by pressing tab and at the bottom you should see that the current frame is 1.
 ![shape-animations3.png](images/shape-anim/shape-animations3.png)

 Select `Key 1` and in `value` set it all the way to 1.